MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/installation-overview.md

 Learners can login to any of these endpoints in three different ways: Phone number, Social Account (Microsoft/Facebook/Google) and Work or School Account (Azure Active Directory).

-Once you install Microsoft Community Training in your subscription, you don't have to maintain, update, or service it.
+Once you install Community Training in your subscription, you don't have to maintain, update, or service it.
 All updates to the application will be delivered automatically by Microsoft without the need for you to worry about troubleshooting and diagnosing issues.
 <!--
 ## Platform Architecture